Beyond prediction: A framework for inference with variational approximations in mixture models: Numerical studies

+In this section, we empirically evaluate the variational estimator, the sandwich covariance, and the one-step correction in mixed effects logistic regression models.
+In these models, theoretical assessment of the consistency and efficiency of variational inference is challenging because the profiled criterion function is not available in closed form.
+Hence, we turn to our empirical assessment of consistency and numerical studies to assess the properties of variational estimators.

+We consider mixed effects logistic regression models -- first with random intercepts, then with random intercepts, slopes, and quadratic terms -- using data on marijuana use in adolescents in the United States from the National Longitudinal Survey of Youth 1997 \citep{nlsy97}.
+The data consist of approximately yearly interviews of $n=8660$ youth from 1997 to 2012, with the number of interviews per youth ranging from four to sixteen.
+For youth $i$'s $j$th interview, we consider the binary outcome $Y_{ij}$ of whether the youth used marijuana in the thirty days preceding the interview.
+We focus on understanding the relationship between marijuana use, age, and sex.
+Since our goal is to understand the properties of variational estimators, we use the data, along with ``known'' parameter values, to simulate outcomes.
+This way we can assess the accuracy of parameter estimates and coverage of uncertainty intervals.
+We also use our methods to conduct an analysis of the real NLSY data.

-In this section we empirically evaluate our results in three parametric latent variable contexts.
-The results indicate that variational inference is not always consistent; in the first example it is consistent for the entire parameter vector, in the second it is consistent for some parameters and not for others, and in the third it is not consistent for any of the parameters.
-The empirical evaluation of consistency in all examples correctly identifies inconsistency of the parameter vector as a whole, but not always inconsistency of individual parameters.
-The second example demonstrates that even when variational inference is consistent, it is not necessarily efficient.
-However, in either case the sandwich covariance matrix provides good confidence interval coverage rates.
-Additionally, the one-step correction improves efficiency.
+The results indicate that variational estimators are not always consistent: in the first example the estimator is consistent for some parameters and not for others, and in the second example it is not consistent for any parameters.
+The first example also demonstrates that even when the variational estimator is consistent, it is not necessarily efficient.
+In either case the sandwich covariance matrix provides good confidence interval coverage rates and the one-step correction improves efficiency.
+The empirical evaluation of consistency correctly identifies inconsistency of the parameter vector as a whole, but not always inconsistency of individual parameters.